-Greece may have a few economic problems to sort out right now, but it remains one of our favourite European holiday destinations.
+Greece is one of our favourite European holiday destinations.
 It’s not just the promise of long hot summers that keep us coming back, it’s the diversity of the islands – and the mainland – plus the quality of the accommodation and the friendliness of the people.

 Whether you’re catching a ferry to an island, lazing on a beach or sitting at a pavement taverna with a Greek salad and a glass of wine, you feel that you’ve captured the essence of a summer holiday.
 A simple, slow, timeless pleasure.

 * Did you know you can save up to 40% on holiday prices?
 See our latest travel deals and enter your email address below to get updates every fortnight.

 Corfu is much maligned because of one or two cheap-and-nasty package resorts, but a great deal of the island is beautiful, particularly the north-east corner.
 There you’ll find some gorgeous villas with pools within easy reach of charming beachfront tavernas and restaurants.